Can A Roofing Contractor Pay Your Deductible?

 - (c) you submit a fraudulent claim.

-If You wand an Honest Roofing Company To Protect Your Home with no run around
+If You want an Honest Roofing Company To Protect Your Home with no runaround